CHEER-Hub/cheerkf/docs/05b-CHEER_DesignSafe_DataUpload.md

 Each Thurst team should decide how they want to save and share data specific to the development of their internal work.
 All thrust-specific data should be saved within their Thrust folder on the CHEER project folder on DesignSafe.
 For questions, ask the kf* Manager (see heading of this page for contact info).

+!!!!!DO WE NEED TO ADD SOMETHING IN THIS SECTION TO CLARIFY ARCHIVING AND VERSIONING OF DATASETS?
+AND WHAT DO WE DO ONCE DATA IS PUBLISHED?
+DO WE REMOVE IT / ARCHIVE IT FROM THE STARR FOLDER BECAUSE IT'S NOW PUBLISHED AND WON'T CHANGE?!!!!

 ## 5. Publishing CHEER Data
 Before publishing a datasest, you must notify the CHEER kf* Manager (see heading of this page for contact info).
 The kf* team will review the organization and documentation of your code to ensure it aligns with CHEER guidelines.
 See the CHEER Data Publishing Checklist for details.